Construction Time Lapse: The Complete How-To Guide | 2021 Edition

 - In addition to your web gallery, will you forward photos elsewhere?
 (Dropbox, Google Drive, a private FTP server, etc)

 - In the event of serious system malfunction or missed photos, what are the expectations of the client?

-Plan for B-roll in advance so you have plenty to play around with.
+Plan in advance to shoot B-roll throughout the project so you have plenty to play around with.

-Slo-mo welding, interviewing key personnel, drone aerial shots, and others, will make your final video much more captivating.
+Slo-motion welding, interviews with key personnel, aerial footage, and more, will make your final video much more captivating.

 A Final Point About Production: Murphy’s Law

 In a perfect world, nothing ever goes wrong.

 In reality with long-term time lapse, you need to plan for maintenance visits.